Ticket to Ride (board game): Accessories

 Rails and Sails contained train and ship playing pieces of a smaller size to the standard train playing pieces.

 Pink Train Pieces – On 27 September 2021, Days of Wonder announced the launch of set of pink-colored playing pieces, a colour-themed campaign long associated with breast cancer treatment and research.
 The initial limited release of these pink playing pieces was during 8 October 2021 – 29 October 2021.
 These playing pieces were produced as part of a premier partnership between Asmodee and Humble Bundle with the Breast Cancer Research Foundation (BCRF), the first type of such partnership in the board game industry.
-The playing pieces were first released worldwide in October 2021, as a limited release of 80,000, for the suggested retail price of $5 (USD) / €5 with $2 (USD) / €2 from each purchase being donated to the Breast Cancer Research Foundation.
+The playing pieces were first released worldwide in October 2021, as a limited release of 80,000, with €2 from each purchase being donated to the Breast Cancer Research Foundation.
 On 14 December 2021, Asmodee and Days of Wonder, announced over 40,000 physical unit were sold in 18 countries (France, Italy, Belgium, and Poland selling out of stock in the first 10 days) and over 67,000 digital units were sold, raising over $184,000 (USD).
 Since then, these playing pieces have been released in October each year.